The Seavets racing series

 Race Officer Duties: At many of our venues we have to provide a Race Officer and Assistant RO to set the course, (with help from a club boat) and then to run the start sequence, keep lap charts and record finishers.
 For the last few years we have relied on Peter and Ruth Tracey to fulfill these tasks.
 However, this means that Ruth cannot race if she wishes, and Peter is beginning to 'run out of steam', and sometimes lacks the inclination, for a full day in a committee boat.

-We therefore propose to ask for volunteers from within the race fleet to help in the committee boat for a morning or afternoon.
+We will therefore, ask for volunteers from within the race fleet to help in the committee boat for a morning or afternoon.
 If no volunteers are forthcoming a roster will be produced.
 Those involved will be awarded average points from the other races in which they have competed.
-None of these tasks is particularly challenging, but require a degree of concentration and attention to detail.
+None of these tasks is particularly challenging, but require a degree of concentration and attention to detail..

 Fees: Fees charged by many of